openedx/XBlock/README.rst

 .. _setup.cfg: https://github.com/edx/XBlock/blob/master/setup.cfg

-You can run these tests automatically before pushing code to github (and running the validation in Travis) by activating the `pre-push` script
+You can run these tests automatically before pushing code to github (and running the validation in Github Actions) by activating the `pre-push` script

     cd .git/hooks
     ln -s ../../script/pre-push